SalesforceCommerceCloud/raml-toolkit/README.md

 # Raml Toolkit  <!-- omit in toc -->

-A collection of raml an OAS tools for commerce cloud and beyond
+A collection of RAML and OAS tools for commerce cloud and beyond

+**Note:** Running some OAS commands requires that oasdiff is installed.
+Install oasdiff according to https://github.com/oasdiff/oasdiff#installation

   [![CircleCI][circleci-image]][circleci-url]